MOFplus/pylmps_rel/README.md

 make yes-USER-H5MD
 make yes-USER-REAXC
 make yes-PYTHON
+make yes-REPLICA

 #  --- by default we install the colvars package. very useful!

 cd ../lib/colvars/
 make -f Makefile.g++
 cd ../../src/

+# For using with python3 you have to copy the Makefile.lammps.python3 to Makefile.lammps in /lib/python
+# In case of using python3.8 or higher you need to add the option --embed for python3-config in addition to --ldflags
+# in the line where python_SYSLIB is defined (This is important especially for the conda environment, where python3.8 is used)

 # compile as shared lib
 make mode=shlib mpi